 Salvation Army - San Diego.
 If you are in danger of losing your home or are facing eviction, the San Diego Salvation Army may have limited funds for paying rent.
 (619) 239-1106

 All sorts of rent subsidies and assistance is offered to eligible families (which includes low income and people facing a crisis).
 All applicants who are qualified can receive up to 12 months of housing/rent assistance.
 The phone number for this housing authority is noted at the top of this page.
-Learn more on homeless prevention.
+Call 211 for details, or learn more on homeless prevention and rapid rehousing

 The San Diego Housing Commission - This government agency focuses on serving the residents of the city of San Diego and the immediate area, so they focus on that region.
 619.231.9400

 San Diego County Housing Authorities – These are great places to call for rent and housing assistance, referrals, and other forms of support.
+Single parents, seniors, and the disabled may be given rent subsidized apartments.
 Both locations may offer referrals, information on low income housing, and rental assistance subsidies.

 - Housing Authority of the County of San Diego (dial (858) 694-4832)